Alm0stEthical/Alm0stEthical/README.md

 # 👋 Hey there!
 I'm David a **Full-stack engineer**
 ![Profile Views](https://komarev.com/ghpvc/?username=alm0stethical)
 ## What I Do
-I **build websites** - including Onion sites upon request.
+I **build websites**.
 If you prefer not to have your project showcased, that’s completely fine and comes at no extra cost.

 I specialize in creating websites that:
 * Feature a clean, modern UI/UX